Current as of November 2019 | Download print version (in PDF)

 In all cases, the Income Tax Act specifically provides that a not-for-profit entity will lose its tax exempt status if the author, founder, or any trustee or his/her relative derives any personal benefit.
 The Income Tax Act further provides that any remuneration paid to a Board Member “must not be in excess of what may be reasonably paid for such services” (Income Tax Act Sections 13(2)(c) and 13(3)(cc)).

 For a public charitable trust, the trustees hold trust assets on the trust’s behalf.
-Thus, although trustees have legal title to the trust's assets, they hold these assets for the beneficiaries of the trust, but do not have a proprietary interest in the assets.
+Thus, although trustees have legal title to the trust's assets, they hold these assets for the beneficiaries of the trust, and do not have a proprietary interest in the assets.
 Members of the managing committee or governing council of a society or Section 8 company also hold the assets of a society or Section 8 company (Societies Registration Act Section 5), but do not have a proprietary interest in the assets either.

 Indian public charitable trusts are generally irrevocable.
 If a trust becomes inactive due to the negligence of its trustees, the Charity Commissioner may take steps to revive the trust.
 Furthermore, if it becomes too difficult to carry out the trust's objectives, the doctrine of cy pres, meaning "as near as possible," may be applied to change the objectives of the trust.
-Under certain circumstances a trust can also be officially declared as inoperative, defunct or moribund.
+Under certain circumstances a trust can also be officially de-registered or declared as inoperative, defunct or moribund.

-Unlike trusts, societies and Section 8 companies may be dissolved.
+Societies and Section 8 companies may be dissolved.
 Upon dissolution and after settlement of all debts and liabilities, the funds and property of the society or company may not be distributed among the members (Societies Registration Act Section 14).
 Instead, the remaining funds and property must be given or transferred to some other society or Section 8 company, preferably one with similar objectives (Societies Registration Act Section 14).

 There are no restrictions on an Indian NPO's incidental business, commercial, or economic activities, provided that the NPO is established for and primarily runs programs for the relief of poverty or distress, education, or medical relief.
 However, profits must be applied fully towards charitable objects.
 If this is not done, the NPO will lose its income tax exemption and its income will be liable to taxation at the maximum marginal rate (30 percent).
 Further, the NPO must maintain separate books of account for the business, commercial, or economic activities (Income Tax Act Section 10(23C)(7), Section 11(4)-(4A)).